MuradAladdinzade/LLM_Survey/README.md

 their architectures.
-4) Relative Positional Bias: The concept behind this type of positional embedding is to facilitate extrapolation during inference for sequences longer than those encountered in training.
-In [128] Press et al. proposed Attention with Linear Biases
+4) Relative Positional Bias: The concept behind this type of positional embedding is to facilitate extrapolation during inference for sequences longer than those encountered in training.
+In Press et al. proposed Attention with Linear Biases (ALiBi).
-(ALiBi).
 Instead of simply adding positional embeddings to word embeddings, they introduced a bias to the attention scores of query-key pairs, imposing a penalty proportional to their